Research and Education in Computational Science and Engineering: CSE Education and Workforce Development

 The U.S. Department of Energy has for 25 years been investing in the Computational Science Graduate Fellowship~\cite{CSGF:website} program to prepare approximately 20 Ph.D.\ candidates per year for interdisciplinary roles in its laboratories and beyond.
 Fellows take at least two graduate courses in each of computer science, applied mathematics, and an application from science or engineering requiring large-scale computation, in addition to completing their degree requirements for a particular department.
 They also spend at least one summer at a DOE laboratory in a CSE internship and attend an annual meeting to network with their peers across other institutions.
 This program has been effective in creating a sense of community for CSE students that is often lacking on any individual traditionally organized academic campus.

 In order to take advantage of the transformation that high-performance and data-centric computing offers to industry, the critical factor is a workforce versed in CSE and capable of developing the algorithms, exploiting the compute platforms, and designing the analytics that turn data with its associated information into knowledge to act.
 This is the case for large companies that have traditionally had in-house simulation capabilities and may have dedicated CSE-focused groups to support a wide range of products; it is also increasingly the case for small- and medium-sized companies with more specialized products and a critical need for CSE to support their advances in research and development.
 In either case, exploiting emerging computational tools requires the critical thinking and the interdisciplinary background that is prevalent in CSE training~\cite{oden2011grand}.
-The CSE practitioner has both the expertise to apply computing tools and the analytical skills to tease out the problems that often are encountered when commercial enterprises seek to design new products, develop new services, and create novel approaches from the wealth of data available.
-The CSE practitioner knows how to use computational tools and analytics in uncharted areas, often applying previous domain-specific understanding to these new areas.
-The CSE practitioner, while often a member of a team of others from varying disciplines, is the catalyst driving the change that industry seeks in order not only to remain competitive but also to be first to market, providing the necessary advantage to thrive in a rapidly evolving technological ecosystem.
+The CSE practitioner has the expertise to apply computational tools in uncharted areas, often applying previous domain-specific understanding.
+The CSE practitioner also has the analytical skills to tease out the problems that often are encountered when commercial enterprises seek to design new products, develop new services, and create novel approaches from the wealth of data available.
+While often a member of a team of others from varying disciplines, the CSE practitioner is the catalyst driving the change that industry seeks in order not only to remain competitive but also to be first to market, providing the necessary advantage to thrive in a rapidly evolving technological ecosystem.